-- The area of Pollagh Bog. - No rehabilitation measures are proposed for Cornalaur Bog as BnM never drained, or developed or carried out any industrial peat extraction on this bog. - EPA IPC Licence Ref.
-P0500-01.
+- The area of Ummeras Bog. - EPA IPC Licence Ref.
+P0506-01.
 As part of Condition 10.2 of this license, a rehabilitation plan must be prepared for permanent rehabilitation of the boglands within the licensed area.
-The key objective of 'rehabilitation', as required by this licence, is achieved by the environmental stabilisation of the bog. - The proposed Scheme (PCAS) includes enhanced measures which are designed to exceed/meet the standard stabilisation requirements as defined by the IPC Licence and to enhance the ecosystem services of Pollagh Bog, in particular, optimising climate action benefits.

-- The local environmental conditions of this bog. - The key goals and outcomes of rehabilitation at this bog outlined above. - Minimising potential impacts on neighbouring land.
-Some boundary drains around Pollagh Bog will be left unblocked as blocking boundary drains could affect adjacent land. - Land-use.
-Bord na Móna have identified the main land-use at this site as biodiversity and ecosystem services.
+The key objective of 'rehabilitation', as required by this licence, is achieved by the environmental stabilisation of the bog. - The proposed Scheme (PCAS) includes enhanced measures which are designed to exceed/meet the standard stabilisation requirements as defined by the IPC Licence and to enhance the ecosystem services of Ummeras Bog, in particular, optimising climate action benefits. - The local environmental conditions of this bog.
+Ummeras Bog has variable environmental characteristics with a range of residual peat depths, hydrology and topography.
+Part of the bog has large remnants of deep peats and is suited to deep peat re-wetting. - The key goals and outcomes of rehabilitation at this bog outlined above. - To minimise potential impacts on neighbouring land, some boundary drains around Ummeras Bog will be left unblocked as blocking boundary drains could affect adjacent land.
+This includes active private turbary